jduckles/git-collaboration/countries/Sri_Lanka.md

 Sinhalese

 ## interesting trivia
-Has a well written history for more than 2600 years
+Has a well written history for more than 2600 years.
-A tropical island ideal to spend the vacation
+A tropical island ideal to spend the vacation.
-Has the oldest democratic parliamentry system in Asia Has the oldest radio service in Asia
+Has the oldest democratic parliamentry system in Asia.
+Has the oldest radio service in Asia.